yuzhang03/yuzhang03.github.io/_pages/about.md

 Recent News
 ======
-* 03/2022: Started a new job as a Machine Learning Engineer at Bastian Solutions in Boise, Idaho!
+* 03/2022: Started a new job in Boise, Idaho!
 * 02/2022: Successfully defended my PhD!
 * 05/2022: Start the summer internship at Siemens Healtineers.
 * 03/2022: One paper of astrophysics got accepted to MNRAS.